taslangraham/tode-cli/README.md

 export async function destroy(request: Request, response: Response) { }
 ```

-Controllers are methods that handles the HTTP request for the routes defined inside the ```typescript
+Controllers are methods that handles the HTTP request for the routes defined inside the ```
-src/routes/index.ts```.
+src/routes/index.ts``` file.
 Each controller method accepts a request context, ```request```, and a response context, ```response```.

 The ```request``` context extends express.js' response context, and adds an ```Auth``` property which provides details of the authenticated user if authentication is active within the application.